d-gol/muon_ml/README.md

 # cms_deep_learning
-Repository with scripts used in CERN CMS Trigger research.
+Repository with scripts used in CERN CMS DAQ research.